-Salon - Spa - Boutique in Hollywood Beach, Oxnard, California
+Salon - Spa Services in Hollywood Beach, Oxnard, California

-The salon prides itself on creating the ultimate you.
-Flooded with natural sunlight, never ending harbor views and positive energy, this full-service salon and day spa offers expert cuts, coloring, extensions, facials, lashes, micro-blading, manicure, pedicures and massage.
-We also feature an outstanding and unique contemporary boutique, "Lil Blu Coconut," which caters to beach lovers with outstanding fashion flair.
+We take pride in creating the ultimate you.
+We thrive on positive energy Our salon is a full-service salon and day spa offering expert cuts, coloring, extensions, facials, lashes, micro-blading, manicure, pedicures and massage.
 We also offer some of the most exclusive and customized Bridal Packages

 We use and sell only the finest hair and skin products for home care -- ask for a recommendation!

-Call for an appointment or walk-ins are always welcome!
+Call for an appointment.
+You are always welcome!

-Our setting is in the heart of Hollywood Beach, California -- only 10 minutes from Port Hueneme, 15 minutes from Ventura, 20 minutes from the Camarillo Premium Outlets, and 30 minutes from Ojai.
+Our setting is multiple locations in Hollywood Beach, California -- only 10 minutes from Port Hueneme, 15 minutes from Ventura, 20 minutes from the Camarillo Premium Outlets, and 30 minutes from Ojai.